 Even in the down real estate market, Connie has been successful through consistent, personal service and her knowledge of the lake market.

 Prior to real estate, Connie worked in technology, as both a developer and manager with Coca Cola, Federal Reserve, and First Citizen.
 She uses this background to leverage technology for her home buyers and sellers.
 She has a Bachelor's Degree in Accounting and a Master's in Public Administration.

 Featured Lake Homes

-One of the Southeast's largest and most popular lakes, Lake Hartwell covers almost 56,000 acres in northwest South Carolina (and into Georgia) with 962 miles of shoreline.
+One of the Southeast's largest and most popular lakes, Lake Hartwell covers almost 56,000 acres in northeast Georgia (and into South Carolina), with 962 miles of shoreline.